Alexander2817/Parallel_traversal/README.md

 # Parallel_traversal
 Overview

-This project implements a graph traversal program using both sequential and parallel breadth-first search (BFS).
+This project implements a graph traversal program using both sequential and parallel breadth-first search (BFS) and outputting them into seperate result files to compare between sequential BFS and parallel BFS.
 It includes:

 ## Requirements